Terms And Conditions

 17.2 Exclusion of Warranties – Except for any warranties and conditions mandatorily implied by law or expressly stated in this Agreement, the Company excludes all implied warranties, conditions, and representations, whether express or implied.

-(a) It does not rely on the skill or judgment of the Company, its employees, agents, or contractors in determining the suitability of the Goods for any particular purpose; and
+17.3 No Reliance on Advice – Unless otherwise required by law or agreed in writing, the Customer acknowledges that: (a) It does not rely on the skill or judgment of the Company, its employees, agents, or contractors in determining the suitability of the Goods for any particular purpose; and

 (b) Any advice provided by the Company regarding the use of the Goods is given without obligation or liability, and the Customer accepts such advice at their own risk.

-17.4 Customer's Responsibility for Use – The Customer is solely responsible for ensuring that the Goods are used appropriately and fit for their intended purpose.
+17.4 Customer's Responsibility for Use – The Customer is solely responsible for ensuring that the Goods are used appropriately and are fit for their intended purpose.
 The Customer warrants that they have had sufficient opportunity to inspect the Goods and seek independent expert advice if required.

-17.5 Limited Remedy for Defective Goods – If a warranty for merchantable quality or fitness for purpose is implied by law and applies to the Goods, the Company’s sole liability will be, at the Company’s election:
+17.5 Limited Remedy for Defective Goods – If a warranty for merchantable quality or fitness for purpose is implied by law and applies to the Goods, the Company’s sole liability will be, at the Company’s election: (a) The repair or replacement of the Goods within a reasonable timeframe; or

 (b) The refund of the purchase price upon the return of the Goods.

-17.6 Limitation of Liability for Services – To the extent permitted by law, the Company's liability for any defective services will be limited to either:
+17.6 Limitation of Liability for Services – To the extent permitted by law, the Company's liability for any defective services will be limited to either: (a) Re-supplying the services; or

 (b) Paying the cost of having the services re-supplied.